Formatli

 The top of every memo includes four required fields, and optionally a fifth:

 TO: Who is receiving this memo.
-Use their full name and title, or the group name (e.g., “All Department Managers” or “Marketing Team”).
+Use their full name and title, or the group name (e.g., “All Department Managers”).

 SUBJECT: A clear, specific summary of what the memo is about.
 This is the most important line in the header.
 “Q2 Budget Review Meeting on April 30” tells the reader exactly what to expect.
 “Update” does not.